news-ai/tabulae/README.md

 # tabulae

-API for media list management.
+API for NewsAI platform.
+For products:

+1. Media List Management (Tabulae)
+2. Media Database

 In the `/api/` folder: